MaestroThe UI design product. |

 Find a component you need.
 Components are grouped by categories according to their functionality.
 You may need to use the arrow to expand a category to see all available components.
 Alternatively, type a part of component's name in the search box.
 Use the down and up arrows to expand and collapse the selected categories.

 The list of displayed components may be different for different customers, or even different projects.
 This is because the Maestro editor might have been customized.

 Right-click the component and select one of the following options:

 Some of these options are available when right-clicking a component in the View pane.

-Info for [COMPONENT NAME] to view details, such as library name, library type and library number, about the library the component is published to.
+Info for [COMPONENT NAME] to view the following details of a library the component is published to:

 You can see additional details about components and their properties when you start using them in your design.

 Add to Favorites to add the regularly used component to the Favorites category for easy access.

 Remove from Favorites to remove the selected component from the Favorites category.